moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

     sqd serve
     ```

-7. You can query your template Substrate squid with the below sample query.
+7. You can query your template Substrate Squid with the below sample query.
 If you've modified the template Substrate squid to index different data, you'll need to modify this query accordingly

     ```graphql
     query MyQuery {